JAAdrian/MatlabProgressBar/README.md

 No dependencies to toolboxes.

-The code has been tested with MATLAB R2016a and R2016b on Windows 7 and Xubuntu 16.04.2 LTS.
+The code has been tested with MATLAB R2016a, R2016b and R2020b on Windows 10, Xubuntu 16.04.2 LTS and Linux Mint 20.

 ## Installation